lupyuen/lupyuen.github.io/src/chatgpt.md

 If so, could you please make sure that we show the correct code above, for the benefit of all NuttX Developers? 🙏

+_Will you use ChatGPT again?_

+Probably not.

+I don't think I can afford ChatGPT once they start charging...
+Just like GitHub Copilot 🤔

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
 This article wouldn't have been possible without your support.

 _Got a question, comment or suggestion?
 Create an Issue or submit a Pull Request here..._